-The HSERC assists the Board in fulfilling its stewardship with respect to ensuring compliance by the Corporation with applicable laws pertaining to health, safety and the environment and reviewing and supervising the Corporation's policies and procedures designed to mitigate risks and liabilities in these areas; and ensuring compliance by the Corporation with the requirements contained in National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities, including supervising the evaluation of the Corporation's reserves and the preparation of the Corporation's independent reserves report.
+The HSERC assists the Board in fulfilling its stewardship of the Corporation's oil and gas reserves and environmental, social and governance matters including ensuring compliance by the Corporation with applicable laws pertaining to health, safety and the environment and reviewing and supervising the Corporation's policies and procedures designed to mitigate risks and liabilities in these areas; ensuring compliance by the Corporation with the requirements contained in National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities, including supervising the evaluation of the Corporation's reserves and the preparation of the Corporation's independent reserves report, and reviewing and recommending health, safety and environmental metrics for inclusion in the Corporation's Corporate Performance Scorecard and reviewing and providing input into the Corporation's ESG reports as required from time to time.

 Each member of the HSERC must be an independent director.
 The Board appoints the chair of the HSERC annually from among the members of the Committee.
-The Committee meets at least annually or more frequently as circumstances require and at each meeting of the HSERC, the members meet in camera in the absence of management.
-The HSERC also meets at least annually with the Corporation's independent reserves evaluator in camera.
+The Committee meets at least annually or more frequently as circumstances require and at each meeting of the HSERC, the members meet in-camera in the absence of management.
+The HSERC also meets at least annually with the Corporation's independent reserves evaluator in-camera.
 The HSERC has authority to conduct investigations and engage independent counsel and other advisers or consultants as it determines necessary to carry out its duties and to set and require the Corporation to pay compensation for any advisers engaged by the Committee.